ruksad/SupplyChainSmartContract/README.md

 5.

 # Ganache lab
-1. Testing envrinoment same like hardhat with default 10 private account and with 100 eth each
+1. Testing environment same like hardhat with default 10 private account and with 100 eth each
 2.

 # ERC (ethereum request for comment) or EIP ethereum improvement proposal